Cannabis in Texas: House Bill 447 (1973)

 In June 1973, House Bill 447 was signed into law to significantly reduce penalties for cannabis offenses.
-Prior to its passage Texas had the harshest cannabis laws of any state in the nation, with possession of any amount classified as a felony offense punishable by two years to life in prison.
-With the passage of the bill, possession of up to two ounces was reduced to a class B misdemeanor, punishable by a $1000 fine and prison sentence of no more than 180 days.
+Prior to its passage, Texas had the harshest cannabis laws of any state in the nation, with possession of any amount classified as a felony offense punishable by two years to life in prison.
+With the passage of the bill, possession of up to two ounces was reduced to a class B misdemeanor, punishable by a $1000 fine and a prison sentence of no more than 180 days.
 The bill passed the Senate by a 24–7 vote and the House 84–58.

 House Bill 447 also contained a provision allowing persons serving time for cannabis offenses to be resentenced under the new law.
-The resentencing provision was later ruled to be unconstitutional; however, by May 1974 Governor Dolph Briscoe had granted clemency to 95 of these prisoners.
+The resentencing provision was later ruled unconstitutional; however, by May 1974, Governor Dolph Briscoe had granted clemency to 95 of these prisoners.

 House Bill 2391 (2007)

 In June 2007, House Bill 2391 was signed into law by Governor Rick Perry.
 Under the law, police can "cite and release" for certain misdemeanor crimes instead of subjecting offenders to immediate arrest (though the same penalties still apply).
 Among the offenses for which a citation can be issued is possession of up to 4 ounces of cannabis.
 Many police departments announced they would continue to arrest for minor cannabis offenses, however.